Shmuel Raayoni: Biography

 Shmuel Raayoni was born as Shmuel Maslovati in 1905 to a Zionist family in Žiežmariai – a town near Kaunas, then the capital of Lithuania.
 Encouraged by Boris Schatz, the founder of Bezalel, Raayoni immigrated to Palestine, alone, in 1923 and enrolled in the Bezalel School of Arts and Crafts.
 During those years, Aharon Avni, Arie Aroch, Moshe Castel Yehezkel Streichman, Avigdor Stematsky, and Zeev Ben-Zvi, studied there as well.

 In 1927, Raayoni completed his studies at Bezalel and moved to the town of Petach Tikva where he worked at odd jobs, including teaching of painting.
 Among his students at that time was the painter Shlomo Eliraz.

 In 1931, he moved to Haifa, where he began teaching painting at Bialik High School and later on at a teacher's seminar.
-In 1935 he married his former student, Ella Bartler, who later became a fabric collage artist.
+In 1935 he married his former student, Ella Brettler, who later became a fabric collage artist.
 He changed his name to Raayoni around that period.

 In 1939, at the same time he was teaching, Raayoni started to study architecture an engineering at the British Institute for Engineering Technology.
 Raayoni received his degree in Architecture and Engineering in 1945.
 He joined the General Union of Painters and Sculptors in Palestine in 1947, and immediately thereafter traveled, for the first time, to Paris.
 He studied at the Académie Julian, a private art school, where many foreign artists studied, since they were not required to take French language examinations.
 In 1955, Raayoni returned to Paris – this time enrolling at the Académie de la Grande Chaumière and subsequently he traveled to Italy.